 For many growing companies and remote teams, that means two-year-old Slack is playing a major role in day-to-day communications and collaborations.
 This group chat app has become essential to many an operation.

-So when the developers at Formstack set out to create daily standup software—now known as Jell—integrating with Slack and other productivity-boosting tools was a must.
+So when the developers at Formstack set out to create daily Slack standups software—now known as Jell—integrating with Slack and other productivity-boosting tools was a must.

 The company’s mission is to “make your working life simpler, more pleasant and more productive”—which is precisely why remote teams spread across geographies and time zones use it.